mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 - Shiki is going to generate HTML that looks like your code in VS Code using the `code` and `lang` you passed
 - Insert `{@html html}` in the Svelte component to output the code block, but we need to escape the backticks with `\`

-I figured this out from a [GitHub issue](https://github.com/pngwn/MDsveX/issues/212#issuecomment-937548885) in the mdsvex repo.
+I found this solution from a [GitHub issue](https://github.com/pngwn/MDsveX/issues/212#issuecomment-937548885) in the mdsvex repo.

 ## Using Components Inside Markdown